Rafiester/scripts/README.md

 # Scripts

-Personal scripts for various gitpod and private vps
+Simple scripts for setup gitpod and cloud server.